Chittamur mandal

 Chittamur mandal is one of the 34 mandals in Tirupati district in the Indian state of Andhra Pradesh.
-It is a part of Gudur revenue division with its headquarters at Chittamur.
+It is a part of Sullurupeta revenue division with its headquarters at Chittamur.

 History

 Chittamur mandal was a part of Nellore district until 2022.
 It was made part of the newly formed Tirupati district effective from 4 April 2022 by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.

 Biodiversity

 Chittamur mandal has brackish water ecosystem.
 Every year, terrestrial and aquatic birds migrate to Pulicat Lake for a temporary stay.
 The ecosystem covers an area of 600 km2 including parts of the mandal along with Doravarisatram, Sullurpeta, Tada and Vakadu mandals.
 The terrestrial birds include painted storks, large egrets, little egrets, grey pelicans, grey herons; water birds include northern pintails, black-winged stilts, northern shovelers, common teal, seagulls, terns, sandpipers, and common coots.